I’ll start off by saying this article is about an unpopular topic.

 The banker says, ”If you need a tractor we’d be happy to lend you the money.
 With corn prices the way they are you won’t have any issue paying for it.”

-The farmer then visits the implement dealer and comes down with acute new metal syndrome.
+The farmer then visits the implement dealer and comes down with an acute new metal syndrome.
 He has to have it and he’s already approved by the banker and the accountant.
 Purchase made.

 So who’s fault is it?
-The banker and accountant suggested he purchase it and he thought he had good reason.
+The banker and accountant suggested he purchase it and he thought he had a good reason.
 He needed to “save” on taxes.

 Yet the accountant is only looking at the current year and how to save the farmer money.
 The banker is looking at money on hand and the projected year.

-Neither of these two “advisors” are looking out more than a year when in reality they should be looking 5 years down the road.
+Neither of these two “advisors” is looking out more than a year when in reality they should be looking 5 years down the road.
 Unless of course, your accountant or banker is also a psychic.